Adiabaticity in nonreciprocal Landau-Zener tunneling: Nonreciprocal LZT in the absence of nonlinear interactions ( )

 We now focus on the nonreciprocal LZT.
-The numerical results of the tunneling probability for different sweeping rate $\alpha$ and nonreciprocity parameter $\delta$ are shown in Fig. \ref{fig:fig3}.
-Figure \ref{fig:fig3}(a) and (b) for the tunneling probability $P_{LU}$ and $P_{UL}$ as a function of sweeping rate $\alpha$ for different nonreciprocity parameter $\delta=0$, $0.5$, $1$, and $3$, respectively.
-For $\delta=0$, both of the tunneling probability $P_{LU}$ and $P_{UL}$ consist with the standard formula of LZT probability.
-For $\delta\neq0$, nonreciprocity greatly changes the LZT, resulting in the obvious breaking of the symmetry in tunneling between two levels, i.e., $P_{LU}\neq P_{UL}$.
-For $\delta=0.5$, both of the tunneling probability $P_{LU}$ and $P_{UL}$ increases exponentially as $\alpha$ increases.
-For $\delta=1$, with the increase of $\alpha$, the tunneling probability $P_{LU}$ keeps to be $1$, whereas, the tunneling probability $P_{UL}$ increases exponentially.
-For $\delta=3$, both the tunneling probability $P_{LU}$ and $P_{UL}$ increase non-exponentially as $\alpha$ increases.
-Actually, for subcritical values of the nonreciprocity parameter $\delta<1$, the tunneling probability still vanishes exponentially with $\alpha$.
-Most strikingly, both of the tunneling probability $P_{LU}$ and $P_{UL}$ for $\delta>1$ is not zero in the adiabatic limit $\alpha\rightarrow 0$, while it goes to zero for $\delta<1$.
-It shows that $\delta=1$ is the critical point for the adiabatic transition.
+The numerical results of the tunneling probability for different sweeping rates $\alpha$ and nonreciprocity parameters $\delta$ are shown in Fig. \ref{fig:fig3}.
+Figures \ref{fig:fig3}(a) and (b) show the tunneling probabilities $P_{\rm LU}$ and $P_{\rm UL}$, respectively, as a function of the sweeping rate $\alpha$ for different nonreciprocity parameters $\delta=0$, $0.5$, $1$, and $3$.
+For $\delta=0$, both the tunneling probabilities $P_{\rm LU}$ and $P_{\rm UL}$ are consistent with the standard formula of the LZT probability.
+For $\delta\neq0$, nonreciprocity greatly changes the LZT, resulting in breaking of the symmetry in the tunneling between the two levels, i.e., $P_{\rm LU}\neq P_{\rm UL}$.
+For $\delta=0.5$, the tunneling probabilities $P_{\rm LU}$ and $P_{\rm UL}$ are both exponentially small as the value of $\alpha$ approaches zero.
+For $\delta=1$, with the increase in $\alpha$, the tunneling probability $P_{\rm LU}$ remains $1$, whereas the tunneling probability $P_{\rm UL}$ is exponentially small as the value of $\alpha$ approaches zero.
+For $\delta=3$, the tunneling probabilities $P_{\rm LU}$ and $P_{\rm UL}$ both decrease as $\alpha$ decreases.
+For subcritical values of the nonreciprocity parameter $\delta<1$, the tunneling probability still exponentially vanishes with $\alpha$.
+Most strikingly, the tunneling probabilities $P_{\rm LU}$ and $P_{\rm UL}$ for $\delta>1$ are both not zero in the adiabatic limit $\alpha\rightarrow 0$, while they are zero for $\delta<1$.
+This shows that $\delta=1$ is the critical point for the adiabatic time evolution.